 Some people still roll their eyes when “wellness” conversations come up, and then will go right back to spraying chemicals on their bodies and dishes and inhaling them every single day as though they don’t want to believe the risk!
 Ack!

-It’s hard to unsee or not take action once you have that kind of knowledge.
+It’s hard to unsee or not take action if you have done your own research and uncovered things you don’t want in your home.

 In my home, we are redefining what a truly clean home means.
 Our home may sparkle.
 It may shine.
 It may smell good, but it won’t be because we fake cleaned it with chemical toxins.

 So what do we use?
 We use plant-based methods to clean, truly clean, our home.
-Plant-based cleaners not only clean your house well, but they contribute to wellness and a better quality of life for your family.
+We have found plant-based cleaners we trust that not only clean our house well, but they contribute to wellness and a better quality of life for our family.

 It’s NOT hard to get rid of all the junk under the sink.
 Yes, we spent hard-earned money on those carcinogens.
 It’s true, we invested funds in those hormone disrupters and reproductive and developmental toxicities.